abxxbo/seu/CHECKLIST.md

 - [ ] Rendering text in a different font than the original VGA font
 - [ ] Implement SFS to read from the disk
 - [X] Library to output to QEMU's serial
+- [ ] Multitasking
+- [ ] Shell
+	- NOTE: This task can only be done if SFS or any other FS is implemented.